spectrocloud/librarium/docs/docs-content/registries-and-packs/spectro-cli-reference.md

 -d, --default - Set the server as default Spectro Cloud pack registry for all the CLI commands.

-:::info
+:::tip

-In case of HTTPS, if you have access to the pack registry's CA certificate, there is no need for the insecure flag; simply place the CA certificate at /etc/spectro/certs.d/[SERVER]/ca.crt.
+If you have access to the pack registry's Certificate Authority (CA) certificate .Place the CA certificate in the **/etc/spectro/certs.d/[SERVER]/ca.crt** folder.
+Replace the [SERVER] with the pack registry server name.

 :::